Newmarket railway station, Auckland: First station

+The first sod of the Auckland and Drury Railway was turned on 16 February 1865, near the Junction Hotel, Newmarket by the Auckland Superintendent, Robert Graham.

-The station was opened on 20 December 1873 and in its historical configuration it consisted of a single island, accessed by a ramp from Remuera Road (opposite Nuffield Street) and by a pedestrian overbridge which led to Broadway and Joseph Banks Terrace.
+The station was opened on 20 December 1873 and in its historic configuration it consisted of a single island, accessed by a ramp from Remuera Road (opposite Nuffield Street) and a pedestrian overbridge between Broadway and Joseph Banks Terrace.
 The original station building was one of four island platform station buildings in Auckland designed and built by George Troup, Chief Engineer for the New Zealand Railways Department.
 It was built in 1908, at the time of the installation of double track.

 The signal box at the northern end of the platform was built at the same time and was one of the few of that era on its original site and still in operation in the late 20th century, being the last full-sized lever frame box on the national network.

 Newmarket was also the site of Newmarket Workshops, which opened in 1878, and closed in 1927, when Otahuhu Workshops opened.

-The historical configuration of the station, near Newmarket Junction (the junction of the Western and Southern Lines), forced some unusual movements.
-Trains from the city had to run past the junction to call at the station, as they do to this day.
+The historic configuration of the station, near Newmarket Junction (the junction of the Western and Southern Lines), forced some unusual movements.
+Trains from the city had to run past the junction to call at the station.
 There were two platforms in an island configuration, and all city-bound trains stopped at one platform, outbound trains stopping at the other.
 This was confusing as the outward-bound platform served both the Southern and Western Lines.
 This problem was partially solved by 'splitting' the platform into two: Southern Line trains stopped at the southern end of the platform, Western Line at the northern end.
 However the platform was short, so this did not always resolve the confusion.

 The above practice became less prevalent following the higher frequency of the July 2007 timetable.
 From then trains used whichever platform was free, and could arrive without any indication of destination.
 Off-peak operations usually followed the traditional practice, but during the peak this was not practical.
 This led to passengers' confusion as to which train ran on which line.

 During peak times, Veolia staff were often present with megaphones to inform passengers of train destinations.
 The signal box was attended 24 hours per day and had control of all trains within the station and Junction.

-Backshunt

-For many years, outbound Western Line trains reversed into a special siding, which allowed them to enter the Western Line.
-In July 2007, this reversing procedure ceased to be necessary, with the start of rebuilding as part of Project DART.